Rachelslh/Object-Movement-Detection-and-Tracking/README.md

 ### YOLO Inference

 Using YOLO11m here for detection and classficiation, inference runs with one frame at a time to mimic behavior where the input comes from an RTSP, taking an average of 150ms per frame on an MPS(M1) device.
-C

-I've set the class confidence threshold to 0.40.
 From the Ultralytics Yolov11 model results, it appears that Yolo11m has a good  precision/latency tradeoff, larger models aren't that far away in terms of precision but have a higher latency.
 Smaller models appear to have lower latency and lower precision values than the medium one (Yolo11m).

 ### Kalman Filter